sean-eskerium/nextjs-ai-chat-eskerium/docs/unit-testing.md

 Our goal is to write tests that work correctly on the first attempt by:
 1. Thoroughly understanding the component's implementation before writing any tests
 2. Being familiar with testing library syntax and patterns
-3. Understanding UI library (e.g., Radix UI) testing requirements
+3. Understanding UI library (e.g., Radix UI, Framer Motion) testing requirements
 4. Following a systematic approach to test writing
 5. Ensuring tests are maintainable and reflect real user behavior
+6. Identifying and testing complete interaction flows, not just individual events

 ## Pre-Testing Analysis Checklist